NourhanSaeed707/SOLID-Principles-Java/SOLID-Principles-java2.md

 - As our code describes, we have an engine that we can turn on, and we can increase the power.
 - But wait — we are now living in the era of electric cars:
 ![Unwtitledw](https://github.com/NourhanSaeed707/SOLID-Principles-Java/assets/64387352/fd4dc15b-7b97-4e00-9433-25d7b0d9b11d)
+- By throwing a car without an engine into the mix, we are inherently changing the behavior of our program.
+This is a blatant violation of Liskov substitution and is a bit harder to fix than our previous two principles.
+One possible solution would be to rework our model into interfaces that take into account the engine-less state of our Car.

+## 4. Interface Segregation:
+- The I  in SOLID stands for interface segregation, and it simply means that **larger interfaces should be split into smaller ones.
+By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.**
+For this example, we're going to try our hands as zookeepers.
+And more specifically, we'll be working in the bear enclosure.
+Let's start with an interface that outlines our roles as a bear keeper: